hi-chi/pipic/docs/guides/BUILD.md

 ```

 ### Deployment
+The publishing process can be automated using [cibuildwheel](https://cibuildwheel.pypa.io), in order to build wheels for multiple platforms, architectures and python versions automatically.
+This is done in the `deploy.yml` workflow, which is automatically triggered when a new version tag ([see below](#Versioning)) is pushed to the main branch.

+#### Manually
-To build the project for deployment requires the python package `build` (`pip install build`).
+To build the project for manual deployment requires the python package `build` (`pip install build`).
 To build, simply write:
 ```
 python -m build
 ```